Understanding HIV: Symptoms, Testing, & Treatment

 Although HIV is not curable, early treatment is essential to living a long, healthy life.
 Untreated HIV can develop into acquired immunodeficiency syndrome, or AIDS, leading to serious illnesses and death, usually within about three years.

-Specific Testing Information for HIV
+Specific Testing Information For HIV

 When testing for HIV, there are several options, all of which utilize a blood sample.
 Antibody tests look specifically for the presence of HIV antibodies in the blood or oral fluid and are available as self-tests.
 However, these tests will not be able to detect infection as quickly as those performed with an actual blood draw from a vein.